MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Check out screen](media/try-now.PNG "Check out screen")

     > [!NOTE]
-    > The license will not expire for the duration of the Dynamics 365 Guides preview, even though it says it’s only valid for 3 months.
+    > The license will not expire for the duration of the preview, even though it says it’s only valid for 3 months.

 5. Now you need to add the PowerApps license to a user.
 To do that, in the left pane, select **Users**, select **Active users**, and then select the check box for the user you want to add.